bohouta/Call4Code/README.md

 # Visual Recognition

-Visual Recognition is a tool that uses Watson Visual Recognition API and NodeJS
+Visual Recognition is a tool that uses Watson Visual Recognition API, TensorFlow, OpenCV and NodeJS

+The second model is a cloud model that runs on the IBM Watson cloud with some IBM APIs such as visual recognition, Internet of things, data analysis and other tools. the drone model will analyze and gatherer the videos, voices and data in real-time by using python TensorFlow and OpenCV with some machine learning libraries, then extracts frames of the videos that collect by the cameras, the feature of voices that collect by the microphone, and the data that collect by the sensors; then the drone model will send all frames, features and data to the cloud model in the IBM Watson cloud server for analyzing all them, and making the final decision, then sending the result to the main control room

 Rewriting:
 [The SkyEyes will be used to connect a drone to the IBM Watson Cloud with real-time image, video, and data analysis using the IBM Watson Cloud AI resources.
 This system allows the drones to send a live video stream, image, voice, and data directly to the IBM Watson Cloud and to the control rooms.
 Also, while the drone is in the air, the system will send the images, voices, and data in real-time to the IBM Watson Cloud for the processing and for the analysis this data by using the IBM Watson Visual Recognition.
 Then the system will send the results to the enterprises that will use the system ]